-To revive a peace lily with brown leaves recreate the conditions of its native environment by misting the leaves to increase humidity, plant the peace lily in well draining soil, water thoroughly every 7 days, locate the peace lily in shade and cut back any brown leaves or leaf tips with a sharp pair of pruners.
+To revive a peace lily with brown leaves recreate the conditions of its native environment by misting the leaves to increase humidity, plant the peace lily in well-draining soil, water thoroughly every 7 days, locate the peace lily in the shade, and cut back any brown leaves or leaf tips with a sharp pair of pruners.

 Peace Lily Leaves and Leaf Tips Turning Brown

 The most common reasons for peace lily leaves turning brown is because of low humidity, underwatering, and too much sun.
 Peace lilies are topical plants that prefer humid conditions, evenly moist soil, and shade.
 If the air around the leaves and soil around the roots is too dry, the leaf tips turn brown.

 Peace lilies (Spathiphyllum wallisii) should be watered around once a week so that the soil is evenly moist.